wp-cli/handbook/docs/commands-cookbook/index.md

 ### Command internals

-Your command can do whatever it wants!
+Now that you know how to register a command, the world is your oyster.
+Inside your callback, your command can do whatever it wants.

 As an example, say you were tasked with finding all unused themes on a multisite network ([#2523](https://github.com/wp-cli/wp-cli/issues/2523)).
 If you had to perform this task manually through the WordPress admin, it would probably take hours, if not days, of effort.
 However, if you're familiar with writing WP-CLI commands, you could complete the task in 15 minutes or less.